spicysomtam/openshift-custom-docker-builder/registry-secret.md

 ```
 $ oc secrets new docker-io-somewhere ~/.docker/config.json
 $ oc secrets link builder docker-io-somewhere
+$ oc export secret docker-io-somewhere # take alook at your secret; its base64 encoded!
 ```

 The secret should now exist and the openshift builder can use it.
 You can check the secret via the command above.